 CGPA = Sum of total GPA in all Semesters/Total Number of Credit Hours

 If you are wondering how much CGPA is good in Engineering, the CGPA of 8 or above is usually considered the best.
-If you are planning to apply for universities abroad, then aim for slightly higher CGPA as competition can be extreme.
-You can take help from the CPI to percentage conversion method to convert cutoffs into percentage.
+If you are planning to apply for universities abroad, then aim for a slightly higher CGPA as competition can be extreme.
+You can take help from the CPI to percentage conversion method to convert cutoffs into percentages.

 How is CGPA Calculated in India?